-This 3,321-acre property contains at least eight distinct natural communities and protects more than 2 miles of Deep Creek — a large tributary of the St. Johns River that empties into the river just downstream of Lake Harney.
+This property contains at least eight distinct natural communities and protects more than 2 miles of Deep Creek — a large tributary of the St. Johns River that empties into the river just downstream of Lake Harney.
+The conservation area is contiguous to several large conservation easements to the north and provides an important linkage between other publicly owned lands within the Middle St. Johns River Basin and the Volusia Conservation Corridor.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Due to the wide variety of habitats, this property is a good place to go birding, where visitors may see all types of birds from bluebirds and brown-headed nuthatch to turkeys, to wading birds and raptors.